-7. CONCLUSION AND FUTURE WORK
+IX.
+CONCLUSION AND FUTURE WORK

-This work proposed an efficient, scalable and optimal slack-driven shaping algorithm for soft blocks in non-slicing floorplan.
-Unlike previous work, we formulate the problem in a way, such that it can be applied for fixed-outline floorplanning.
-For all cases in our experiments, the basic SDS is sufficient to obtain an optimal solution.
-Both the efficiency and effectiveness of SDS have been validated by comprehensive experimental results and rigorous theoretical analysis.
+This paper proposed an efficient, scalable, and optimal SDS algorithm for soft blocks in nonslicing floorplan.
+We formulated the problem in such a way that it can be applied for fixed-outline floorplanning.
+We also extended SDS to solve the classical floorplanning.
+For all cases in our experiments, the basic SDS was sufficient to obtain an optimal solution in fixedoutline floorplanning.
+Both the efficiency and effectiveness of SDS were validated by comprehensive experimental results and rigorous theoretical analysis.